Where Do I Pee? Navigating Williston as a Trans Student

 I know I avoid the bathrooms at Williston as much as possible.
 And I am only one student out the two percent of students in the United States the CDC survey results identify as transgender.

-Aster feels similarly and wishes there were more gender neutral bathrooms on campus.
+The freshman I spoke to feels similarly and wishes there were more gender neutral bathrooms on campus.

 “It makes me feel uncomfortable when others see me in the girls bathroom; being in there gives me a lot of gender dysphoria,” they said.
 “I would be happy about having more gender neutral bathrooms around campus and it would make me feel more comfortable.”

-Williston has no rule saying Aster or I couldn’t use the men’s bathroom, and this is where I feel the issue gets complicated.
+Williston has no rule saying they or I couldn’t use the men’s bathroom, and this is where I feel the issue gets complicated.
 Because although I could technically enter either bathroom, I feel unsafe doing that as someone who has not started to physically transition and does not pass for male.

 Gender dysphoria is the feeling of discomfort or distress some trans people feel in knowing their gender identity is different from their assigned sex at birth.
 Not all trans people experience dysphoria, but for me, it’s a part of my everyday life that I need to work around.
 Being forced to use the women’s bathroom exacerbates that feeling.